eliasu/tyfte/content/collections/pages/home.md

     content:
       -
         type: text
+        text: "We're crafting exceptional "
+  -
+    type: set
+    attrs:
+      id: lnnq4vut
+      values:
+        type: tooltip
+        headline: 'Online experiences'
+        text: "We're experts in crafting a wide range of online experiences.
+Whether it's a sleek, minimalist website, a complex and feature-rich platform, captivating animations, or interactive user interfaces, you name it, and we'll bring your digital vision to life.
+No project is too small or too big; we're here to make your online presence stand out."
+  -
+    type: paragraph
+    attrs:
+      class: null
+    content:
+      -
+        type: text
-        text: 'We are your partners throughout the entire journey, from ' -
+        text: "that resonate with your brand's unique essence.
+We are your partners throughout the entire journey, from " -
     type: set
     attrs: